mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/hdfs/index.md

 You can also specify the URLs through the UI.
 If you are using the default installation of HDFS from Mesosphere, this would be `http://api.hdfs.marathon.l4lb.thisdcos.directory/v1/endpoints` for HDFS service installed with `hdfs` name.

 ## Example of Using HDFS with Spark
-Here is the example notebook of `Tensorflow on Spark` using `HDFS` as a storage backend.
-Launch Terminal from Notebook UI and run the following commands:
+Here is an example notebook for `Tensorflow on Spark` using `HDFS` as a storage backend.

+1. Launch **Terminal** from the Notebook UI.

-1. Clone TensorFlow on Spark repository and download sample dataset:
+1. Clone the `TensorFlow on Spark` repository and download the sample dataset:

     ```bash
     rm -rf TensorFlowOnSpark && git clone https://github.com/yahoo/TensorFlowOnSpark